lgaudencio/brain-tumor-detection/README.md

 * Type git clone copied-git-url into the terminal of the IDE

 * Once these steps are followed, the project will be cloned on your local machine ready for use.

+## Data Analysis & Machine Learning Libraries

+numpy==1.19.2 - Used for processing images via conversion to NumPy arrays pandas==1.1.2 - Used to convert numerical data into DataFrames to facilitate functional operations matplotlib==3.3.1 - Used for displaying image data and plotting graphs seaborn==0.11.0 - Used for data visualisation, such as the confusion matrix plotly==4.12.0 - Used for the visualisation of the data, such as the learning curve scikit-learn==0.24.2 - Used for evaluating the model tensorflow-cpu==2.6.0 - Used for creating the model keras==2.6.0 - Used for setting the hyperparameters of the model

+## Other Technologies Used

+Streamlit - Used to develop the dashboard for presentation purposes Jupyter Notebook - Used to write and edit the code used for this project Kaggle - Used to source the dataset used in this project Heroku - Used to deploy the dashboard as a web application Git/GitHub - Used for version control and to store the source code Canva - Used to design the logo seen at the top of this README file